wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

    * <a target="_blank" href="https://www.youtube.com/watch?v=--lYHxrsLsc">VIDEO: ASP.NET CORE for Beginners - an 8 Hour Workshop</a> Apr 15, 2018 by Jeffrey T. Fritz and guests Jon Galloway, Julie Lerman (@JulieLerman), and Shayne Boyer (@spboyer).
 They create a travel app, starting from the API.

 <hr />

-<a name="Cloud9"></a>

-## AWS Cloud9

-<a target="_blank" href="https://console.aws.amazon.com/cloud9/home/product">AWS Cloud9</a> for (Serveless) Lambda (under the Developer Tools category) works completely in the browser running in EC2 under the hood.
-Key bindings from various other editors.
-It auto-hibernates.
-Terminal, Git, NVM, Python, are pre-installed.
-AWS Resources tab provides Lambda and Gateway integration.

-<a target="_blank" href="https://acloud.guru/series/release-review/view/105">Reviewed</a> using https://github.com/ACloudGuru/acg-rr-cloud9

-CAUTION: Do your own backups.

 ## References